getodk/docs/odk2-src/build-app.rst

   - :doc:`survey-intro`
   - :doc:`tables-intro`

-Before getting started, be sure you have familiarized yourself with the ODK 2 platform.
+Before getting started, be sure you have familiarized yourself with the ODK-X platform.
 The :doc:`getting-started-2-user` and :doc:`getting-started-2-architect` guides are a good place to start.
 The :doc:`survey-sample-app` and :doc:`tables-sample-app` are also good reference points.

 .. _build-app-clean-app-designer: